My friend Israel Wayne wrote the foreword for my book, Work and Rest God’s Way, which you can read below along with the Introduction.

 “No one likes doing more than they absolutely must.”

-As my fourteen-year-old son shared this sentiment with me my mind flashed back to when I was his age.
+As my fourteen-year-old son shared this sentiment with me, my mind flashed back to when I was his age.
 As I engaged him, I couldn’t help but reminisce on what had changed my perspective.
 I began working full-time outside the home the week I turned sixteen.
 As the only son of a single-parent mother, I felt a great responsibility to help provide for the financial needs of her and my five sisters.
 Life dictated that I become a man early.

 What I hadn’t picked up in my schoolwork or church attendance was a scriptural understanding of work.
 At that young age, I hadn’t yet discovered that there was a biblical theology for, well, everything!